Yunior Marte (baseball, born 1995): Chunichi Dragons

 On November 23, 2024, Marte signed a minor league contract with the Seattle Mariners organization.
 However, on February 5, 2025, Marte signed with the Chunichi Dragons of Nippon Professional Baseball.
+He made 35 appearances for Chunichi, posting a 1–4 record and 1.95 ERA with 25 strikeouts and two saves across 32 1/3 innings pitched.
+On December 3, it was announced that the Dragons would not bring Marte back for the 2026 season.